p4lang/behavioral-model/docs/JSON_format.md

   - `false_next`: the name of the next control flow to execute if the condition evaluates to false, or null if this is the end of the pipeline
 - `action_calls`: a JSON array of JSON objects.
 It is used for direct action calls from a control flow which are not wrapped into a table.
+See Note 1 below.
 The attributes for these objects are:
   - `name`
   - `id`: a unique integer; note that it has to be unique with respect to *all* action calls in the JSON file, not just the ones included in this pipeline